FilipPuzic/DataVisualization-Portfolio---Filip-Puzic/The EV Revolution/README.md

 #### Data & Mapping
 - Downloaded EV station data from the U.S. Alternative Fuels Data Center
-- Used Python and Folium to create a layered radius map around each station
+- Used Python and shapely to create a layered radius map around each station
 - Grouped data by coverage distance:
   - *4-mile radius* (urban convenience)
   - *20-mile radius* (suburban access)